Original Red Devils Motorcycle Club: Criminal allegations and incidents

-On August 9, 2014.
-Steve Marcotte a 44-year-old longtime member of the Original Red Devil's died in crash between his motorcycle and a tractor.
-Both vehicles were headed south on Upper Centennial Parkway in Stoney Creek when police say the tractor cut in front and sent Marcotte flying these events tragically resulted in his death.
-Marcotte, who family said "he fulfilled a longtime dream of becoming a full patch member a couple of years ago, was a "super guy" who "worked hard" as a contractor and was a "family guy," Philip said.
+On August 9, 2014, Steve Marcotte a 44-year-old longtime member of the Original Red Devil's died in crash between his motorcycle and a tractor.
+Both vehicles were headed south on Upper Centennial Parkway in Stoney Creek when police say the tractor cut in front and sent Marcotte flying.
+These events tragically resulted in his death.
+Marcotte, whose family said "he fulfilled a longtime dream of becoming a full patch member a couple of years ago", was a "super guy" who "worked hard" as a contractor and was a "family guy", Philip said.

 Local authorities called it a hit and run, and later found the tractor abandoned in a field nearby.
 Hamilton Police charged David Bobor, 45, a former member of the Original Red Devils, with driving the tractor and fleeing the scene, knowing Marcotte was dead.
 According to documents, Bobor lives around the corner from the area the incident occurred.
 But a man at the home, who identified himself as Bobor's brother, said David Bobor doesn't live there.
 He remained in jail until his scheduled bail appearance in court on September 9, 2014.

 Bobor left the Red Devils in good standing about a decade ago.
 He and Marcotte knew each other, but it's not clear what they were doing together that night.
 As far as Philip is concerned, the whole thing is a sad accident that has nothing to do with club business.
 He and other Red Devils do not plan to attend any of the court case and are only concerned about Marcotte's family, for whom they've raised money, he said.

 "They're part of the family," he said.
 "They're always welcome."
 After Marcotte's funeral, the club and other bikers rode in procession to the Red Devils' clubhouse.